The Bronze Age settlement in Stillfried

 Description

-From the Bronze Age onwards, an important trade route brought power and prosperity to a heavily fortified settlement in Stillfried.
+From the Bronze Age onwards, an important trade route ensured that a heavily fortified settlement grew in power and prosperity in Stillfried.

 The growth of the settlement

-Archaeological investigations began as early as 1874, but the first systematic excavations only started in 1969.
-Archaeologists were able to identify a total of six settlement phases, of which four date back to the Late Bronze Age and two to the subsequent Early Iron Age or Hallstatt culture (750 to 450 BC).
+Archaeological research began as early as 1874, but the first systematic excavations did not begin until 1969.
+A total of six settlement phases were identified, four of which date back to the Late Bronze Age and two to the subsequent Early Iron Age or Hallstatt Culture (750 to 450 BC).

-The first settlement at the beginning of the tenth century BC was unfortified; subsequently, a sturdy wooden palisade was built, which was replaced slightly later by an earth wall.
-This wall was frequently reinforced and is still around 4 m high today.
-Excavation of the settlement mainly uncovered pit houses and numerous settlement pits.
-To the south of the village was a burial ground for cremations, which were customary at that time and from which the name of the period – Urnfield culture (1200 to 750 BC) – is derived.
+The first settlement at the beginning of the 10th century BC was unfortified, later a massive wooden palisade was built, which was replaced a little later by an earth wall.
+The rampart was repeatedly reinforced and is still around 4 meters high today.
+Pit houses and numerous settlement pits were excavated in the settlement.
+To the south of the village there was a burial ground with cremation burials, which was common at the time and from which the period is known as the Urnfield Culture (1200 to 750 BC).

 The oldest zoo

-The discovery of two groups of human remains – first seven, and then no fewer than 21 skeletons – caused quite a stir.
-These were found in two large abandoned storage pits.
-It appears that the people, who were very tall and well nourished, had met a violent end.
-However, the theory that they belonged to the family of a deposed and murdered ruler cannot be proven.
-In other pits, skeletons of wild animals were found that exhibited typical characteristics of zoo animals kept in inappropriate conditions.
-These are probably remains from the oldest known zoo, which was kept by the local ruler in order to impress people.
+The discovery of two groups of human remains - first seven, then 21 skeletons - in two large abandoned storage pits caused a sensation.
+Apparently the people, who were very tall and well-fed, had died a violent death.
+However, the theory that this was the family of a deposed and murdered ruler cannot be proven.
+In other pits, skeletons of wild animals were found that showed typical characteristics of animals not kept in a species-appropriate manner.
+They are probably the remains of the oldest known zoo, which the local ruler kept in order to make an impression.

-Tip: selected objects from the excavations are on display at the Stillfried Museum – Centre of Prehistoric Times.
+Tip: Selected objects from the excavations are on display in the Museum Stillfried - Center of Prehistory.

 Location and how to get there